 When you have your first prenatal appointment, there are certain lifestyle changes your provider will recommend – stop drinking, take a prenatal vitamin, and maybe, for those in bigger bodies, start to track your weight gain.

 But what if you found out that BMI is not a useful indicator of your health?
-And that it’s a deeply flawed calculation, which was only intended to be used for populations and never for individuals?
+BMI is actually a deeply flawed calculation that was only intended to be used for populations, not for individuals.

 Let’s break down the fraught history behind BMI.

 BMI (first called the Quetelet Index) was invented by a Belgian mathematician (you read that right, not a doctor) named Lambert Adolphe Jacques Quetelet in the early 19th century.
 He set out to find the “average man” by studying the height and weight of (mostly) European men.
 His work excluded women and people of color.

 BMI, a calculation of weight (in kilograms) divided by height in (meters squared), was later picked up by health insurers and medical providers in the U.S. They used various BMI categories (underweight, normal weight, overweight, obese, and morbidly obese) to determine insurability and individual health.

 Is this starting to raise some red flags for you?

 The short answer is no, it does not work and there are a few reasons why.